News

 For Banks, Case Against Russian Fintech ‘Expert’ Underscores New Difficulties

-A Russian national's use of wires, stablecoins and deception to move hundreds of millions of dollars for clients of U.S.-blacklisted banks highlights a new and expanding overlap between sanctions, export controls and anti-money laundering obligations, analysts told ACAMS moneylaundering.com.
-Federal prosecutors in Brooklyn alleged in a 54-page indictment Monday that in attestations to financial institutions and state regulators, Iurii Gugnin, 38, falsely described Evita Investments, a company formed in Delaware in 2021, as a "cross-border business-to-business lender," and Evita Pay, which he formed in Florida in 2023, as a money transmitter and foreign exchange dealer.
-In reality, he allegedly used...
+A suspect's use of wires, stablecoins and deception to move hundreds of millions of dollars for clients of U.S.-blacklisted banks highlights the new convergence between sanctions , export controls and anti-money laundering obligations, analysts told ACAMS moneylaundering.com.
+Federal prosecutors in Brooklyn alleged in an indictment Monday that in attestations to banks and regulators, 38-year-old Russian national Iurii Gugnin falsely described Evita Investments, a company formed in Delaware in 2021, as a "cross-border business-to-business lender," and Evita Pay, which he formed in Florida in 2023, as a money transmitter and foreign-exchange dealer.
+In reality, he allegedly used the two entities to...

 TO READ THE FULL STORY